andrewhathaway/BeanCommits/README.md

 All sizes and information on iOS Web Apps is available [here.](https://github.com/AndrewHathaway/iOS-Web-App) iOS images should be in the folder application/img/ios.
 You then provide the filename and format.

 ##Filter
 To filter to a certain repository, add 'filter_repository' to the config file with the repository name.
+If you want to hide the repository list, set 'hide-repository-list' to true in the config array.

 ##Installation
 Installing in super easy.
 Grab the ZIP from Github, upload it your host and unzip.
 Rename config.php.default to config.php and setup your Beanstalk details.